marsfan/Farming-Simulator-Mod-Doc/.github/pull_request_template.md

 Make sure there is not already a pull request, or an issue with someone assigned to it that would cover your pull request.

 ## Checklist
+Replace the space between the square brackets with an X to add a check to each item.
+If the item is not relavent to your pull request, put an X in the checkbox, and wrap the item description with double tildes (`~~`) to add a strikethrough.

 * [ ] All relevant documentation files updated.
+  * [ ] Table of Contents updated.
+  * [ ] Links from other files updated.
 * [ ] XML Schema updated
 * [ ] .gitignore file updated (if needed)
 * [ ] Empty parts of documentation flagged with `.. todo::` directive.
 * [ ] Proof that changes are correct provided below.
+* [ ] README files updated to document changes.

 ## Summary